-If you think your sewer trap is dry, you can try putting some water down the floor drain in your basement.
-If that doesn’t solve the issue, you might have a sewer leak, so you’ll want to call a company that handles sewer line repair.
+If you suspect your sewer trap is dry, you can try putting some water down the floor drain in your basement.
+If that doesn’t fix the problem, you might have a sewer leak, so you’ll want to contact a company that does sewer line repair.

 5. Furnace Smells Musty

 If your furnace smells musty, mold and mildew have likely been growing in it for a while.

 Your furnace works with air ducts to send warm air across your house.
 Mold can grow in the ductwork as time goes on, especially if you live in a humid climate.
 You can get rid of the mold by having an HVAC technician do air duct cleaning.

 Troubleshooting your heating and cooling system by yourself is hard.
 Your comfort is our number one priority at Air Concepts of Middle Georgia, so our pros are here to help you when you need us.
 When you need furnace repair in that you can depend on, contact us at .